neelsmith/greeklang/hexameter/specs/md/hexameter/Hexameter.md

 So we have three levels of alignment:

-1. GreekString/list of GreekWords -> a Hexameter object
+1. Text content of a hexameter, represented as a GreekString or list of GreekWords -> a Hexameter object
-2. String -> FootMeter
+2. Text content of a foot, represented as a String -> FootMeter (dactyl, spondee, anceps)
-3. String -> SyllableMeter
+3. Text content of a syllable, represented as a String -> SyllableMeter (long, short, anceps)